cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * x is negative: 4 instructions (0, 1, 2, 3) are executed,
 * x is positive: 3 instructions (0, 1, 3) are executed.

 The execution time is the same.
-However, one instruction is saved.
+However, one less instruction is generated.

-The forward assignment optimization can be done if at least one of the branches consist of just one instruction, and both branches produce a value in their last instructions.
+The forward assignment optimization can be done if at least one of the branches consist of just one instruction, and both branches produce a value which is then used.
 Depending on the type of condition and the branch sizes, either true branch or false branch can get eliminated this way.
 Average execution time remains the same, although in some cases the number of executed instructions per branch can change by one (total number of instructions executed by both branches remains the same).